onepersonservices/www/README.md

 By the way, Jetboost is a really cool business being built on top of Webflow by selling real-time search, filtering and other nifty features as no-code addons to the platform.

-### Niche versions of existing large SaaS companies
+### Niche versions of existing large SaaS Services companies

-The beauty of B2B SaaS is that it's not winner-take-all.
+The beauty of B2B SaaS Services is that it's not winner-take-all.
 You can enter an existing market, find one meaningful dimension in which to make a better product, and gain customers.

 Userlist is a tool that lets you sent trigger-based emails and in-app messages for your app users.
 Intercom has the same functionality, but it's obviously ridiculously expensive.
 Also, you might be looking for just the customer messaging, and not the whole of Intercom's suite of products.